 CONFIDENCE LEADS TO SPEED

 People only want to go as fast as they can see, consider driving on a clear day versus a foggy night.
 By creating better visibility in the shortcomings of the software and offering this information to the decision makers they can bring features to market faster.
 People are used to working with solutions that don’t work perfectly.
 A life-saving heart drug won’t be sidelined for causing patients a dry mouth, but it might be if it also causes severe nausea.
 And people don’t stop driving their car because a blinker doesn’t work.
-People are accustomed to making these decisions, and the better the information is the more confident people will be in their decisions.
+People are accustomed to making these decisions, and the better the information is, the more confident people will be in their decisions.

 EYES WIDE OPEN

-In the fight between schedule and quality, schedule historically wins in a world in which time is money and new subscriber numbers make headlines.
+In the fight between schedule and quality, schedule historically wins in a world in which time is money, and new subscriber numbers make headlines.
 What I propose is that if we shift our focus to delivering confidence, we reduce the struggle between scheduling, budget, and the QA gatekeeper.
 Delivering confidence means that we are releasing products with our eyes wide open.
-The schedule becomes less important and the value of tests is better understood.
+The schedule becomes less critical, and the value of tests is better understood.
 We start to approach quality assurance from a position of confidence: “what would it mean if we went live today?”
 If we ask this question regularly and consistently, the information gathered will give our businesses the confidence needed to optimize the trade-off between the delivery of value versus the cost of quality.
-Ultimately, functional products will be delivered and long-term profits will be enhanced.
+Ultimately, functional products will be delivered, and long-term profits will be enhanced.